wp-plugins/tinywebgallery-wrapper/readme.txt

 1. The section to enter the TWG admin details.

 == Changelog ==
+= 2.2 =
+Tested with Wordpress 4.0.1
+Tested with TWG 2.2
+Assets added

 = 1.8.9.1 =
 css fixes for Wordpress 3.5.1
 Tested with Wordpress 3.5.1